Region 5 Qualifiers

 Are you fit to compete?

-We had a couple of incidents at competition recently with athletes fainting or developing muscle cramps because they hadn't had breakfast or warmed up properly.
+There have been incidents at competition with athletes fainting or developing muscle cramps because they hadn't had breakfast or warmed up properly.
 Parents, please ensure that your athletes have a good breakfast before coming to the oval and make sure they warm up properly before starting competition events, to avoid these problems.
-Check our Health & Fitness
+Check our Health & Fitness page for more information.